brotatotes/bht-automation/bht gen 3/Acts/Chapter 4/Acts 4 30 bht.md

 ### Albert Barnes:
 1. "The apostles not only desired boldness to speak, but they asked that God would continue to work miracles, and thus furnish to them, and to the people, evidence of the truth of what they delivered."
-2. "They were intent on their work, and they confidently committed their way to God, making it their great object to promote the knowledge of the truth, and seeking that God would glorify himself by establishing his kingdom among people."
+2. "They did not even ask that he would preserve their lives, or keep them from danger.
+They were intent on their work, and they confidently committed their way to God."
-3. "Signs and wonders - Miracles."
+3. "Making it their great object to promote the knowledge of the truth, and seeking that God would glorify himself by establishing his kingdom among people."

 ### John Calvin:
 1. "They make so great account of the glory of God, that in comparison of this, they set light by all other things."
-2. "They do undoubtedly prefer the preaching thereof before all other things, because it is acceptable to God."
+2. "They do undoubtedly prefer the preaching [of the gospel] before all other things, because it is acceptable to God."
 3. "The more we perceive ourselves to be holpen by the Lord, let us learn to crave at the hands of God that we may go forward hereafter."

 ### Archibald T. Robertson:
-1. "In the stretching out the hand as to thee..."
+1. "In the stretching out the hand as to thee."
-2. "For healing."
+2. "They ask for a visible sign or proof that God has heard this prayer for courage to be faithful even unto death."
 3. "They ask for a visible sign or proof that God has heard this prayer for courage to be faithful even unto death."

 ### John Gill:
 1. "By stretching forth thine hand to heal... it would animate the preachers of the word to preach it with more readiness, cheerfulness, and firmness of mind."
-2. "...that signs and wonders may be done by the name of thy holy child Jesus."
+2. "That signs and wonders may be done by the name of thy holy child Jesus... in whose name the sanhedrim had forbid the apostles to preach, or to make use of it, in doing any other miracle."
-3. "...by whose name particularly the lame man at the temple had received a cure, and in whose name the sanhedrim had forbid the apostles to preach, or to make use of it, in doing any other miracle."
+3. "By exerting his power in healing sicknesses, diseases, and lameness... it would be contrary to the schemes of the Jewish sanhedrim, and would confirm the doctrines of the Gospel."

 ### John Wesley:
 1. Thou stretchest forth thy hand — Exertest thy power.